bmcculley/angular-flask/README.md

+**Note** This isn't current, I will update this information after refactoring is complete.

 # AngularJS + Flask Boilerplate App

 A template for building apps with an Angular frontend and a Flask / python backend.